-Generic Name: Lamivudine Tablets (la MIV ue deen)
+Generic name: Lamivudine Tablets (la MI vyoo deen)

-- Hepatitis B has gotten worse when Epivir (lamivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine without calling your doctor.
-Talk with your doctor.
+- Hepatitis B has gotten worse when Epivir (lamivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking Epivir (lamivudine tablets) without calling your doctor.

-- There is more than 1 brand of Epivir.
+- There is more than 1 brand of Epivir (lamivudine tablets).
 One brand cannot safely be used for the other.
 The doctor will tell you about any needed change.

 Uses of Epivir: